Coronavirus (COVID-19) Information

 We are continuing to add additional advice and guidance to our website.
 These links will be regularly updated, so please keep checking the website.
 Click on the Government Guidance link above for current advice and information.

 The staff and pupils put together a rainbow to thank all the NHS and Key Workers that worked so hard during the Coronavirus crisis.

 Please can I remind you to look at the School website for the most up-to-date and accurate information.
 If you are still unclear, please contact the School.

-Please continue to take good care of yourselves and your families and I look forward to welcoming you back into school as soon as we are able to.
+Please continue to take good care of yourselves and your families.

 Cheryl Steele, Headteacher